Understanding The Yelp Algorithm

 If you are wondering how to beat the Yelp algorithm, you are certainly not alone in your mission.
 In fact, thousands of businesses like you are determined to defeat, understand and trick the Yelp algorithm in order to maintain a good reputation.

-AND THE FACT IS THIS: Yelp’s algorithm really isn’t fair!
+THE FACT IS THIS: Yelp’s algorithm really isn’t fair!

 How Your Reviews Get Filtered